John Ridley (footballer, born 1898)

-John Ridley was a footballer who played as a right full back for Manchester City between 1927 and 1933.
+John George Ridley (19 January 1898 – 1977), also known as Mick Ridley, was a footballer who played as a right full back for South Shields, Manchester City, Reading and Queens Park Rangers in the Football League.

+Career

+Manchester City

 Ridley joined Manchester City in September 1927, displacing Sam Cookson in the team.
 He made his debut in a 1–0 victory against South Shields.
-Ridley made 174 league appearances for Manchester City.
+Ridley made 175 league appearances for Manchester City.